Transit Connections Study

 Transit is an important part of Colorado’s transportation system.
 It helps to manage traffic congestion, improve mobility, connect urban and rural communities, and reduce air pollution.
 In working towards building a statewide transit network, CDOT’s Division of Transit and Rail (DTR) launched the Transit Connections Study (TCS).

 The TCS aims to provide a strategic vision for an interconnected statewide transit network.
-This includes improving and expanding the Bustang Family of Services, adding passenger rail services, identifying transit gaps and needs, and fostering connections with intercity regional and local transit/mobility providers.
+This includes identifying transit gaps and needs and highlighting opportunities to further integrate Colorado’s transit network with intercity, regional, and local transit/mobility providers.

 This study envisions a future where Colorado’s Statewide Transit Network is:

-• Integrated: Collaborating with local transit agencies and communities to ensure seamless connections between transit systems, mobility hubs, and First Mile/Last Mile (FLM) solutions.
+- Integrated: Collaborating with local transit agencies and communities to ensure seamless connections between transit systems, mobility hubs,

-The TCS will help inform CDOT’s transit planning and investment decisions for the next decade, working towards tackling traffic congestion and promoting a more sustainable transportation system, along with fostering strategic growth through accessible multimodal options in Colorado.
+The TCS will form a piece of CDOT’s transit planning and investment decisions for the next decade, working towards tackling traffic congestion and promoting a more sustainable transportation system, along with fostering strategic growth through accessible multimodal options in Colorado.